GAN decoder on a quantum toric code for noise-robust quantum teleportation: Methods

 For a string of errors, we need to find an error correction strategy.
-Since the error correction in surface codes is degenerate, there is not just one right correction scheme for a given set of error syndromes.
-This is different from other quantum error correction codes, where each error has a fixed correction strategy.
-In surface codes, error correction is successful as long as the error qubits and correction qubits form a trivial loop.
+Since the error correction in toric codes is degenerate, there is not just one right correction scheme for a given set of error syndromes.
+This differs from classical non-degenerate error correction codes, where each error typically has a unique correction strategy.
+In toric codes, error correction is successful as long as the error qubits and correction qubits form a trivial loop.
 Conversely, forming a non-trivial loop means error correction has failed.
 Thus, the goal of our decoder is to generate a correction path such that the qubits on this path and the error qubits form a trivial loop.

 The standard MWPM is a global decoding algorithm.
 It works by pairing syndrome defects and selecting the matching path with the minimum total distance, which corresponds to the smallest set of errors matching the syndromes.
 However, the success rate of the MWPM decoder needs to be improved.
-In this work, we use a GAN decoder to learn the syndrome data of the surface code and, through iterative training, directly generate the result of defect matching elimination.
+In this work, we use a GAN decoder to learn the syndrome data of the toric code and, through iterative training, directly generate the result of defect matching elimination.

-Here we consider a non-polarized noise model, where X and Z errors occur independently with a certain probability $P$.
+Here we consider a depolarizing noise model, in which an input qubit undergoes a completely random Pauli error ($X$, $Y$, or $Z$) with a certain probability $p$, and with probability $1 - p$ the qubit remains unchanged.
+Mathematically, it can be written as

+where $\rho$ is the input qubit state, $p$ is the depolarizing probability, and $X$, $Y$, $Z$ are the Pauli operators.

 Correcting independent X errors on the lattice C and correcting independent Z errors on the dual lattice $C^*$ is completely equivalent.
 In this GAN decoder, the focus is on generating the result of defect matching elimination, thus training a decoder model for one type of error is sufficient.